Tributes paid to eco-friendly festival chief bowing out after 25th anniversary sell-out

 Her final four-day event, which featured more than 60 different acts, is staged in the grounds of Lews Castle and the An Lanntair arts centre.

-As well as championing Gaelic and Hebridead culture, the festival has been a trailblazer for sustainable policies in the events industry.
+As well as championing Gaelic and Hebridean culture, the festival has been a trailblazer for sustainable policies in the events industry.

 Most Popular

-Its most recent initiative saw one of the festival’s main stages powered by locally-produced “green hydrogen.”
-It was believed to the first festival in Scotland to run a full stage with clean energy for its full duration under a partnership with the Harris-based start-up company PlusZero.
+Its most recent initiative saw one of the festival’s main stages powered by locally-produced “green hydrogen”.
+It was believed to the first festival in Scotland to run a full stage with clean energy for its entire duration under a partnership with the Harris-based start-up company PlusZero.

 The festival introduced reusable cups at its main arena in 2015 and brought in a complete ban on “single use” plastic bottles three years later.

-The event, which has been valued at more than £2 million to the Isle of Lewis, has played host to headline gigs by the likes of The Waterboys, Van Morrison, Runrig, The Proclaimers, Deacon Blue
+The event, which has been valued at more than £2 million to the Isle of Lewis, has played host to headline gigs by the likes of The Waterboys, Van Morrison, Runrig, The Proclaimers and Deacon Blue.

-The festival, which champions Gaelic culture each year, has also played a key role in raising the profile of acts like Julie Fowlis, Skerryore, Tide Lines, the Peatbog Faeries, Niteworks and Colin Macleod.
+The festival, which champions Gaelic culture each year, has also played a key role in raising the profile of acts like Julie Fowlis, Skerryvore, Tide Lines, the Peatbog Faeries, Niteworks and Colin Macleod.

-Maclennan’s deputy, Graham McCallum, will take over as director in the autumn and is overseeing plans or the 2023 festival.
+Ms Maclennan’s deputy, Graham McCallum, will take over as director in the autumn and is overseeing plans for the 2023 festival.

 “Caroline has given many island musicians the opportunity to perform at the festival – for many, their first time in front of a larger crowd.